Northland speed limit consultation opens

 The speed limit review comes a year and a half into the Road to Zero campaign, which aims for a 40 per cent reduction in the road toll by 2030.

-Waka Kotahi Road to Zero portfolio manager Tara MacMillan said safe speeds play a significant role in getting the road toll down.
+Waka Kotahi Road to Zero portfolio manager Tara MacMillan said safe speeds play a significant role in reducing the number of deaths on the roads.

 "It is a long-term and aspirational vision.
 It comes from a fundamental belief that no one should have to die on our roads."

-The road toll has reduced since Road to Zero was launched, she said, but Covid lockdowns played a role.
+The number of deaths have reduced since Road to Zero was launched, she said, but Covid lockdowns played a role.

 "We've seen about a 12 per cent reduction on our 2018 levels but we want to stress that Covid has played a part in this."